infinitered/reactotron/packages/reactotron-redux/README.md

 * Query your state tree
 * Subscribe to paths within your state tree watching for changes
 * Execute arbitrary actions
+* Hot swap your app state on the fly

 # Installing